 - After approval, Registry staff will create a budget, narrative, letter of support, and signed consortium letter with the local VA R&D office.

-Please contact the VET Registry Program Manager (Contact Us) for more information.
+Contact the VET Registry Program Manager for more information.